Last Revised Date – September 1, 2023

 This section describes our version policy for SearchStax-hosted Apache Solr.
 SearchStax reserves the right to update or change this policy time to time.

 Apache Solr versions are denoted as X.Y.Z, where X is the major version, Y is the minor version, and Z is the patch level or maintenance release (version 6.4.2, for example).
-You can learn more about it here: http://lucene.apache.org/solr/community.html
+You can learn more about versions on the Solr Downloads page and from the Solr Community.

 We make the two latest minor versions of the latest major version available for provisioning.
 In addition, the latest minor version of the previous major version is also available.